ibm-roja/mlir-rs/README.md

 ### MacOS - Container
 Memory testing on M series macbooks is more involved, but still possible.
 Our solution is to use a docker container running ubuntu arm, and building said docker image before running any tests.
 We mount the mlir-rs repo into the container, allowing the container to access the make steps we want to run.

+> [!TIP]
-NOTE: Building the docker image will run the same setup as make setup-local, so no need to run that again.
+> Building the docker image will run the same setup as make setup-local, so no need to run that again.

+> [!WARNING]
+> Sometimes the first 1 - 2 runs can result in errors, however subsequent runs will have no issues.
+This is intermittent, so you may not run into this.

 ```bash
 cd docker && docker build -t mlir-rs-test:latest .